Island Records

 Island Records is a multinational record label owned by Universal Music Group.
-It was founded in Jamaica by Chris Blackwell, Graeme Goodall, and Leslie Kong in 1959, and was eventually sold to PolyGram in 1989.
-Island and A&M Records, another label recently acquired by PolyGram, were both at the time the largest independent record labels in history, with Island having exerted a major influence on the progressive music scene in the United Kingdom in the early 1970s.
+It was founded in Jamaica by Chris Blackwell, Graeme Goodall, Leslie Kong and lawyer Michael Ernest David Chambers in 1959, and was eventually sold to PolyGram in 1989.
+Island and A&M Records, another label acquired by PolyGram, were both at the time the largest independent record labels in history, with Island having exerted a major influence on the progressive music scene in the United Kingdom in the early 1970s.

 Island Records operates four international divisions: Island US, Island UK, Island Australia, and Island France (known as Vertigo France until 2014).
 Current key people include Imran Majid and Justin Eshak who were named co-CEOs of Island Records in 2021.
 Partially due to its significant legacy, Island remains one of UMG's pre-eminent record labels.